 ¼ cup very finely diced or grated onion

 1½ cups shredded sharp cheddar cheese

 Chopped parsley or chives, for serving

-Place the dough in a lightly oiled bowl and cover.
-Let it rest for 30 minutes.
+- Place the dough back in the mixing bowl and cover with plastic wrap.
+Allow the dough to rest for 30 minutes.

 In a bowl, mix together the potatoes, turkey, onion, cranberry sauce, and cheese until combined.
 Season, to taste, with salt and pepper.